pharo-project/pheps/pheps-0004.md

 For exclamation mark the situation is different

 ```
-(ByteSymbol allInstances select: [ :each | each isBinary ]) select: [ :each | each includes: $! ] #(#'!=' #'!==')
+> (ByteSymbol allInstances select: [ :each | each isBinary ]) select: [ :each | each includes: $! ]
+#(#'!=' #'!==')
 ```

-The value to use ! in selector that are not binary can be questionable because while in Scheme the pattern is to use ! to denote mutation, Pharo is an imperative language so it would not make sense to have method with exclamation mark in a normal situation.
+The value to use $! in selector that are not binary can be questionable because while in Scheme the pattern is to use ! to denote mutation, Pharo is an imperative language so it would not make sense to have method with exclamation mark in a normal situation.
+Now this can be nice for DSL.

+## Approaches

+We see three approaches
+- Excluding `$?` from the binary characters
+- Supporting `$?` in selector and keeping it as binary character (Both 1)
+- Supporting `$?` in selector and keeping it as binary character but after the first character (Both 2)

-### About ? for binary selector AND in selector
+### About ? for binary selector AND in selector (called both)

-An alternate approach (Both 1) that would not remove $? from binary characters would be to consider the role of space.
+**Both 1.** An alternate approach (Both 1) that would not remove $? from binary characters would be to consider the role of space.

 ```
 x ? foo